EB5 investment financing can be an ideal source of capital for real estate projects.

 • A custom project brochure with supporting charts and graphics.

-• Information seminars in person or online, to educate potential investors about the project.
+• Information seminars in person or online to educate potential investors about the project.

 And, of course, all marketing materials should be translated into the target audience’s language.

-Foreign migration agents can be invaluable in referring interested foreign nationals to an EB 5 business.
-If a migration agent operates in the United States, they are subject to Securities and Exchange Commission (SEC) regulations.
-EB 5 business owners must also comply with the securities regulations of the countries in which their agents will work.
-It is also imperative that migration agents are familiar with the project details and marketing materials—if they provide misleading or inaccurate information, the EB 5 business owner may face legal consequences.
+EB-5 business owners must also comply with the securities regulations of the countries in which their agents will work.
+It is also imperative that migration agents are familiar with the project details and marketing materials—if they provide misleading or inaccurate information, the EB-5 business owner may face legal consequences.

-All migration agents for EB 5 projects must register with USCIS.
+All migration agents for EB-5 projects must register with USCIS.

 While EB5 investment funding is an ideal and cheap source of capital, raising it requires significant experience in the EB-5 investment industry.

-EB5 investment capital can be an invaluable resource for a business’s projects and the demand for permanent resident status via the EB5 program has never been greater.
-With increasing competition between regional centers to attract foreign investors, EB5 businesses must hone their marketing strategies to appeal to prospective foreign investors.
+EB-5 investment capital can be an invaluable resource for a business’s projects, and the demand for permanent resident status via the EB-5 program has never been greater.

 Menu